solaroiiid/true-education-manhwa-wiki/README.md

-here # True Education Manhwa Wiki
+# True Education Manhwa Wiki

 A fan-made wiki for the **True Education** manhwa.